lanly-dev/VSCode-LMPTM/README.md

 ## Known Issues
 - Work only with English version of the supported music sites
 - Does not work with Opera browser
-- Won't be able to login Youtube and Spotify(email method)
+- Won't be able to login Youtube and SoundCLoud(email method)

 ## Release Notes